 Nevada’s legal definition of offering false evidence under NRS 199.210 has three “elements”:

-- The defendant offers a document to a legal proceeding (or the defendant obtains the document to be offered to the legal proceeding);
+- You offer a document to a legal proceeding (or you obtain the document to be offered to the legal proceeding);

-- The defendant knows the document is fake or altered; and
+- You know the document is fake or altered; and

-- The defendant is trying to pass the document off as real.
+- You are trying to pass the document off as real.

 The document can be any: